Dipyridamole: Stroke

-Other uses

-Dipyridamole also has non-medicinal uses in a laboratory context, such as the inhibition of cardiovirus growth in cell culture.

-Drug interactions
+Interactions

 Due to its action as a phosphodiesterase inhibitor, dipyridamole is likely to potentiate the effects of adenosine.
 This occurs by blocking the nucleoside transporter (ENT1) through which adenosine enters erythrocyte and endothelial cells.

 According to Association of Anaesthetists of Great Britain and Ireland 2016 guidelines, dipyridamole is considered to not cause risk of bleeding when receiving neuroaxial anaesthesia and deep nerve blocks.
 It does not therefore require cessation prior to anaesthesia with these techniques, and can continue to be taken with nerve block catheters in place.

 Overdose

 Dipyridamole overdose can be treated with aminophylline or caffeine which reverses its dilating effect on the blood vessels.
 Symptomatic treatment is recommended, possibly including a vasopressor drug.
 Gastric lavage should be considered.
 Since dipyridamole is highly protein bound, dialysis is not likely to be of benefit.

 Mechanisms of action

 Dipyridamole has two known effects, acting via different mechanisms of action: